rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 sudo pcs constraint order myclusterVIP then WebSite
 ```

-#### Task 5 : Test your cluster
+#### Task 5: Test your cluster

-You will perform a failover and test that your webserver is still available:
+You will perform a failover and test that your web server is still available:

 ```bash
 $ sudo pcs status